zeissmicroscopy/ZEN_Python_OAD_workshop/README.md

 ### Use the model in your python code

-Once the model is trained it can be downloaded directly to your hard disk and used to segment images.
+Once the model is trained it can be downloaded directly to your hard disk and used to segment images in ZEN or arivis Pro or your own python code.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/zeissmicroscopy/ZEN_Python_OAD_workshop/blob/main/workshop/notebooks/run_prediction_from_czann.ipynb)